Ghislaine Maxwell: What Carolyn and three other accusers said at trial

 The women testified that Maxwell, 60, both enabled Epstein in his abuse and took part in some of the abuse herself.

 Maxwell was convicted on five of the six charges she was facing on 29 December.
-She will be sentenced in a Manhattan court on Tuesday.
+She was sentenced to 20 years behind bars plus a $750,000 fine on Tuesday, 28 June.

 The first accuser to take the stand was “Jane”, who testified that Maxwell and Epstein befriended her at an arts school under the guise of mentoring the vulnerable 14-year-old who was broke and grieving the loss of her father.
 After making her feel special, the relationship soon escalated – first to sexualised massages with Epstein and then to other sexual encounters.